deepakkarki/canned-news/readme.md

 # Blogs To Mail

-This project allows you to create newsletters from new activity in RSS feeds you follow.
-Here's [an example of an email sent by this project](https://www.blogstomail.com/emails/rJZJvn97db.html).
+This project automatically creates a daily email newsletter from new activity in the RSS feeds you follow.
+Here's [an example of an email generated and sent by this project](https://www.blogstomail.com/emails/rJZJvn97db.html).

 ## Why?

 I like RSS feeds and the [Feedbin Reader](https://feedbin.com/), but I also like getting a daily email summary of my news and blogs.
 I looked around a bit and didn't find a solution that would send me the latest posts from each of my tags every day, so I set this project up.

+## Features

+- Uses Feedbin to collect and store articles in a Postgres database.
+- Resolves the final URL for each article.
+- Summarizes article content using [Aylien's text analysis API](https://developer.aylien.com/).
+- Gets the number of social media interactions using the [SharedCount API](https://www.sharedcount.com/).
+- Gets an image for each entry.
+- Sends a daily email to you using the email from your Feedbin account.

 ## Development

 ### Requirements

 This project relies on a lot of external services.
-This makes it easy to build, but it's also a decent amount of work to get set up.
-At some point I'd like to make this easier, but it is what it is.
+This allows it to do a lot with very little code, but it's also a decent amount of work to get set up.
+At some point I'd like to make this easier, but here it is for now:

 - Feedbin - The whole project relies on you having a paid Feedbin account
 - Sendgrid - Sends emails
 - Amazon S3 - Hosts static HTML versions of your emails
+- Aylien - Text analysis
 - SharedCount - Aggregates social data about posts
 - Node/NPM - Setup scripts are run in NPM
 - Docker - Used for local development and deployment